UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 You can create multiple login buttons of this type for different providers.

 For production systems it is highly recommended to create a custom portlet for the login button and place this on the portal start page.
-Otherwise the logincore.vm file could be overwritten by Intrexx updates.
-This repository contains an example Intrexx app with a login portlet.
+This repository contains an example Intrexx app with a login portlet (GoogleAuthPortlet.lax).

 ### User login